| 04. July 2023

 Three examples:

-When does hormones not work?
+When do hormones not work?

 Can hormones stop excessive hair loss?

-For women who are looking for opportunities to possibly stop their excessive hair loss during menopause with hormone therapy, the guideline of the DGGG does not make any statements.
-There is also no other study that could provide evidence that excessive hair loss during menopause with additional hormones must generally be stopped and new hair growth should be stimulated.
+The DGGG guideline does not provide any information for women who are looking for ways to stop their excessive hair loss during menopause, possibly with hormone therapy.There is also no other study that has proven that excessive hair loss during menopause can generally be stopped and new hair growth stimulated with supplemental hormones.

-An attractive option: thiocyn hair serum
+An attractive option: Thiocyn hair serum

 Read by 23,000 people